barebox/barebox/Documentation/user/barebox-tlv.rst

 barebox TLV - Non-Volatile Factory Data Storage
 ===============================================

-barebox TLV is a system to store and retrieve a device's (read-only) meta-data from non-volatile memory.
+barebox TLV ("Tag Length Value" format) is a system to store and retrieve a device's (read-only) meta-data from non-volatile memory.
 It is intended to handle information that are usually only set in the factory - like serial number, MAC-addresses, analog calibration data, etc.